In-house submissions now open for Managing IP Awards 2025

 About the Managing IP Awards

 Managing IP launched its awards programme in 2006.
-The programme has evolved and grown over the years: we now host three regional ceremonies, instead of a global ceremony in London, and the research covers more than seven IP practice areas and over 50 jurisdictions.
+The programme has evolved and grown over the years: we now host three regional ceremonies, instead of a global ceremony in London, and the research covers more than seven IP practice areas and more than 50 jurisdictions.

 The awards are based on information obtained from different sources, including submissions from law firms and companies, market feedback surveys, and publicly available information.
 The in-house categories recognise individuals and teams for their work in and outside their companies.